 Location: San Francisco, CA

-Why Visit: This brewery isn’t on my list because SF is my hometown but because it’s perhaps one of my most beloved beers in my arsenal.
+Why Visit: This brewery isn’t on my list because SF is my hometown, but because it’s perhaps one of the most beloved beers in my arsenal.
 One of America’s oldest and most respected breweries.
-Anchor Brewing has been producing high quality brews since German immigrate Gottlieb Brekle arrived in SF in 1849 during the peak of California’s gold rush.
-Prior to the 1950s Anchor has seen it fair share ups and downs, though major production and popularity soared post 1950s brew boom.
-Located in one of America’s most visited cities, Anchor caters to all visitors with a wonderful beer garden and food to compliment ever brew.
+Anchor Brewing has been producing high-quality brews since German immigrant Gottlieb Brekle arrived in SF in 1849 during the peak of California’s gold rush.
+Prior to the 1950s Anchor has seen its fair share of ups and downs, though major production and popularity soared post-1950s brew boom.
+Located in one of America’s most visited cities, Anchor caters to all visitors with a wonderful beer garden and food to compliment every brew.